-1.2 Cavity Spacing
+15.2 Cavity Spacing

-It is necessary to consider cavity spacing in order to satisfy the requirements listed above for bilateral acceleration.
-The basic unit is two adjacent cavities placed such that their effective gaps are $3\lambda/4$ apart, where λ is the rf wavelength.
-A particle moving downstream arrives at the second gap at a time phase $3\pi/2$ radians later than its arrival at the upstream gap.

-If the downstream-cavity gap voltage leads the upstream voltage by $\pi/2$, a particle moving downstream will see the gap voltages exactly in phase (modulo 2π), and consequently the two cavities provide maximum voltage and bucket area for such a particle.
-But a particle moving upstream will see the gap voltages exactly out of phase and, if the gap voltages are equal, will see no net voltage.
-An additional similarly spaced doublet, with opposite relative phasing, can be placed arbitrarily close to the first pair.
-There is good reason to space the gaps of the nearest neighbors of adjacent doublets $\lambda/2$ so a pair of doublets (four cavities) will occupy a space of approximately 2.5 λ .
-All three requirements above can be satisfied through the use of such doublets.
-Upstream and downstream doublets can be driven from separate rf sources and operated at different amplitudes and phases.
+It is necessary to consider cavity spacing in order to requirements listed satisfy the above bilateral for The basic unit is two adjacent cavities placed acceleration. such that their effective gaps are $3\lambda/4$ apart, where λ is the rf A particle moving downstream arrives at the second wavelength. gap at a time phase $3\pi/2$ radians later than its arrival at the If the downstream-cavity gap voltage leads the upstream gap. upstream voltage by $\pi/2$, a particle moving downstream will see the gap voltages exactly in phase (modulo 2π), and consequently the two cavities provide maximum voltage and bucket area for such But a particle moving upstream will see the gap a particle. voltages exactly out of phase and, if the gap voltages are equal, will see no net voltage.
+An additional similarly spaced doublet, with opposite relative phasing, can be placed arbitrarily close There is good reason to space the gaps of the to the first pair. nearest neighbors of adjacent doublets $\lambda/2$ so a pair of doublets (four cavities) will occupy a space of approximately 2.5λ .
+A11 three requirements above can be satisfied through the use of such Upstream and downstream doublets can be driven from doublets. separate rf sources and operated at different amplitudes and phases.

-As an example, Fig. 1-1 shows three doublets, the two outside doublets providing proton bucket area while the center doublet provides antiproton bucket area.
+As an example, Fig. 27 shows three doublets, the two outside doublets providing proton bucket area while the center doublet provides antiproton bucket area.
 A simple fanout system is shown to demonstrate that the required phasing can be accomplished using easily available components, quadrature hybrid junctions and π radian splitters.
 In the array shown, with all gap voltages equal, the proton bucket area will be larger than the antiproton area by a factor 1.414 during beam storage.
 During acceleration, the bucket-area difference will be slightly larger because the antiprotons will require a larger synchronous phase angle because less voltage is available and consequently the moving-bucket factor reduction will be larger.

 The cavity spacing described is essentially a series of cavities (1, 4, and 5) with their gaps spaced an integral number of half-wavelengths apart and another group (2, 3, and 6) with the same relative spacing but all displaced by $\lambda/4$.
 Such an array of cavities can be phased in a slightly different manner to provide a greater total bilateral bucket area if requirement (iii) is relinquished.
-Such a phasing scheme is shown in Fig. 1-2.
-The proton and antiproton bucket areas are equal and each effective voltage is 0.707 V{tot} .
+Such a phasing scheme is shown in Fig. 28.
+The proton and antiproton bucket areas are equal and each effective voltage is 0.707 V{tot}.

-With the phasing shown in Fig. 1-2, the intersection point is $\lambda/8$ to the left of the midpoint of the array.
+With the phasing shown in Fig. 28, the intersection point is $\lambda/8$ to the left of the midpoint of the array.
 If the voltages of cavities 2, 3, and 6 are reduced to zero, the intersection point will move to the midpoint of the array, with a slight reduction in bucket area, and if cavities 2, 3, and 6 are raised to maximum voltage with opposite phase, the intersection point will move to a point $\lambda/8$ to the right of the midpoint.

-It is possible that the phasing of Fig. 1-2 could be used during acceleration and the phasing switched to the phasing of Fig. 1-1 to provide orthogonal control after storage energy is reached.
-Because of the quite different geometry of the two fan-out systems, this phase switching would be difficult and would require great care to avoid phase-space dilution or loss of particles.
+It is possible that the phasing of Fig. 28 could be used during acceleration and the phasing switched to the phasing of Fig. 27 to provide orthogonal control after storage energy is reached.
+Because of the quite different geometry of the two fanout systems, this phase switching would be difficult and would require great care to avoid phase-space dilution or loss of particles.

-1.3 System Design
+15.3 System Design